Search in MDM

 Manual-Mecanica Answer on the Re: Blazer radiator foam

-Yes, check the engine and it is clean, only the transmission level, with the engine stopped, before the level I barely touched the tip of the rod, and now the level marks very exceeding, but I do not see: HUH: water records ,,,,,?
-The oil has that coffee and very light color, I touch it with my fingers, it has no vicosity ..
+Yes, I checked the engine oil and it's clean.
+The only thing that concerns me is the transmission fluid level.
+With the engine off, before the level barely touched the dipstick, and now it's way overfilled, but I don't see: HUH: any traces of water.
+The oil is that brownish color and very thin; when I touch it with my fingers, it's not viscous.

 Please connect or create account to join the conversation.